StrumentiResistenti/Compassh/README.md

 # CompaSSH

-Claiming to be the OpenSSH VPN, but without the VPN, CompaSSH manages a set of preconfigured SSH tunnels and enables connecting to hosts on private networks by switching on a publicly reachable SSH gateway, using the SSH `ProxyCommand` feature.
-The private host name does not need to be publicly resolvable.
+Claiming to be the OpenSSH VPN, but without the VPN, CompaSSH manages a set of preconfigured SSH tunnels and enables connecting to hosts on private networks by switching through publicly reachable SSH gateways, using the SSH `ProxyCommand` feature.
+The private host name does not need to be publicly reachable nor resolvable to be reached.

 ## Setting up and enabling